miche66/Redwood_Practice/README.md

 # Redwood_Practice
-My own repo for testing, practicing and general resources
+My own repo for testing, practicing and general resources; This is set up to use while learning RedwoodJS;